peercoin/coinlib/coinlib/README.md

 ## Building for Windows

+When using `coinlib_flutter` the native library is built automatically by cmake.
+The scripts below are only needed when using `coinlib` directly outside of Flutter.

 ### Native Windows build

 **Please note that native windows builds under this section can sometimes freeze